What does Workera do for you?

 There are 6 different “tracks”.
-First, you will take the test sections required for all tracks you are interested in.
-Then, you will receive feedback and interview preparation material for tracks closest to your skill set based on your test performance.
+First, you will take the assessment sections required for all tracks you are interested in.
+Then, you will receive feedback and interview preparation material for tracks closest to your skill set based on your assessment performance.
 Finally, you will be able to apply (and sometimes be referred) to jobs corresponding to your preferred tracks.
 The tracks are:

-If I login, will the test start immediately?
+If I log in, will the assessment start immediately?

-No, when you login you will see the test instructions, time-allotted, and an optional practice test called "AI Fundamentals".
+No, when you log in you will see the assessment instructions, time-allotted, and an optional practice assessment called "Practice".
 There will be a ‘Start Section’ button that you may click when you are ready to begin a section of the test.
 Each section is timed independently so you don’t have to finish it all in one sitting.

 No, there is no deadline for taking the test.
-You can take one section at a time or complete the whole test in one sitting!
+You can take one section at a time or complete the whole assessment in one sitting!

 I completed a section on the test, but can't find my scores/feedback.
 How do I find this?

-To view your scores/feedback on any given section, you must first complete (or opt-out of) all of the sections of the test in its entirety.
+To view your scores/feedback on any given section, you must first complete (or opt-out of) all of the sections of the assessment in its entirety.

 What is the period of engagement with Workera?

 You can start benefiting from Workera instantly by taking the 1-2 hour assessment to access the feedback and opportunities.
 Engagement with Workera can also be lifelong!
 Many data scientists, machine learning engineers, and software engineers use Workera to strategize their AI careers.